Wayne Quilliam: Early life

-Qulliam was born in Hobart, Tasmania, and raised in the suburbs.
-As a child he spent time in the bush around the Great Lakes and Central Tasmania, where he learned about the land from his uncles and grandfather.
+Quilliam was born in Hobart, Tasmania, and raised in the suburbs.
+As a child, he spent time in the bush around the Great Lakes and Central Tasmania where he learned about the land from his uncles and grandfather.
 However, he was otherwise disconnected from his aboriginal culture.

 Career

-Quilliam joined the Royal Australian Navy in 1979, at the age of 15.
+At the age of 15, Quilliam joined the Royal Australian Navy in 1979.
 He acquired his first camera at the age of 17 in 1980 while stationed in Hong Kong.

 When Quilliam was 21, he bought dark-room equipment from a customer whose chimney he was sweeping.

 He later worked at an aboriginal newspaper, the Koori Mail.

 He teaches as an adjunct professor at RMIT University in the School of Media and Communication.

 Work

-Quilliam's work includes documenting significant Indigenous events over the past 20 years, including the Sorry speech, 1967 Referendum anniversary, Garma, Laura, Burunga, Dreaming and Yeperenye festivals, and thousands of community events throughout the country.
+Quilliam's work includes documenting significant Indigenous events over the past 20 years, including the Sorry speech, 1967 Referendum Anniversary, Garma, Laura, Burunga, Dreaming and Yeperenye festivals, and thousands of community events throughout the country.
 He has estimated that he has visited between 300 and 400 aboriginal communities.

 Wayne works with Indigenous groups in Cuba, Mexico, Bolivia, Vietnam, Laos, Cambodia, Indonesia and Guam, developing intercultural art and cultural exchanges with the vision of creating global exhibitions.

 His ‘Lowanna’ series infuses textures of earth onto the human form, while his ‘Towindri’ landscape art and ‘Smoke’ exhibition explores the cultural significance of smoking ceremonies.

 He is the official photographer for the Garma Festival of Traditional Cultures in Arnhem Land.

 Exhibitions

 Quilliam has held solo exhibitions in Havana, Tokyo, Mexico City, Caracas, New York City and Los Angeles, Berlin, Sydney, Melbourne, Adelaide, Perth and featured at the United Nations, New York.
-Representing Australia at G’Day LA where his art was seen by more than 20 million people on USA television followed by opening a solo show in New York a week later.
 It is estimated his photographic exhibition of the ‘Apology’, ‘Sorry more than a Word’ that opened at Parliament House in Canberra has been experienced by more than a quarter of a million people and continues to attract large audiences as it travels the world.

 These shows continue his international successes from the Museum of Young Art, Vienna, several galleries in Berlin, Cologne, Düsseldorf, Hamburg as well as Russia, Guam, Indonesia and numerous galleries in Australia.
-His ‘Towindri’ exhibition in Cairo attracted critical acclaim toured Riyadh and Beirut in 2014.
+His ‘Towindri’ exhibition in Cairo attracted critical acclaim and toured Riyadh and Beirut in 2014.